 What is a sensory-friendly event?

 A sensory-friendly event is best when it takes into consideration the 8 different senses.
 When that happens, it ensures guests who experience sensory overload or sensory sensitivity feel comfortable.
 Although many people may be unaware of how to plan a sensory-friendly event, it can be done!
+Additionally, this research, “The Sensory Totes Programme: Sensory-Friendly Autism Program Innovations Designed to Meet COVID-19 Challenges” by Fletcher et al., (2022) has found that sensory-friendly events can benefit both people with and without sensory sensitivities 1.
 Read on to learn about some common changes to make an event sensory-friendly.

 While planning a sensory-friendly event, it is important to focus on three things: